From Video to Control: A Survey of Learning Manipulation Interfaces from Temporal Visual Data: Explicit Visual Control Interfaces

 \paragraph{V2A~\citep{V2A_2025}.} V2A keeps the subgoal-image interface but changes the supervision source: instead of demonstration-based imitation, a goal-reaching policy is trained from self-collected rollouts with hindsight relabeling, guided by subgoals predicted from a frozen pretrained video model.
 This eliminates the need for action-labeled demonstrations, but shifts the burden to extensive environment interaction, which can be difficult to scale safely on real robots.

-\paragraph{Takeaways for goal-image and video-plan interfaces.} Goal-image and video-plan methods differ primarily in how much temporal structure they expose to the controller.
-Dense video plans make task evolution explicit by specifying a visual rollout over time, whereas subgoal-image methods provide only a sparse future target and leave the intermediate behavior to a goal-conditioned policy (Table~\ref{tab:explicit-interface-comparison}).
-This creates a central design tension: dense plans are more inspectable and can express how a task should unfold step by step, but they require explicit grounding---through inverse dynamics, geometric interface transfer, or pose/trajectory tracking---which introduces additional failure points when predictions are unrealistic or hard to align.
-By contrast, subgoal-image methods simplify the interface itself but push more of the image-to-action burden into the controller, which must implicitly infer how to reach the target from current state and robot dynamics.
-The shared CALVIN ABC$\rightarrow$D snapshot illustrates one practical consequence of this trade-off: the closed-loop subgoal methods SuSIE and CLOVER outperform the open-loop dense-plan baseline UniPi (Table~\ref{tab:explicit_interface_quant}), suggesting that when plan realism and grounding remain fragile, frequent feedback and replanning can matter more than exposing a fully detailed visual rollout.
+\paragraph{Takeaways for frame-based interfaces.} Across frame-based interfaces, the main design axis is how much temporal structure the interface exposes: dense video plans specify a visual rollout over time, whereas subgoal-image methods provide a sparse future target and leave intermediate behavior to a goal-conditioned policy (Table~\ref{tab:explicit-interface-comparison}).
+This creates a central grounding trade-off.
+Dense plans are more inspectable and can express how a task should unfold, but they require the generated frames to be translated into actions through inverse dynamics, geometric interface transfer, or pose/trajectory tracking, which introduces failure points when predictions are unrealistic, misaligned, or hard to track.
+Subgoal-image methods simplify the visual interface and support frequent replanning, but push more of the image-to-action burden into the goal-conditioned controller.
+The clearest shared numeric slice is CALVIN ABC$\rightarrow$D: combined with the method descriptions above, Table~\ref{tab:explicit_interface_quant} shows higher chained-instruction success rates for closed-loop subgoal-image methods than for the open-loop dense-video-plan baseline under the same train/test split.
+The shared slice therefore points more directly to the importance of feedback and grounding than to interface density alone: it also conflates plan realism, the grounding pipeline, and replanning rate, so it does not establish that sparse subgoals are intrinsically superior to dense plans.